johnsonwlu/Forward-Security-Notes-Page-Application/README.md

     `docker load -i backend.tar`

-    These two commands above serve to load the docker containers for both the frontend and the backend
+    These two commands above serve to load the Docker containers for both the frontend and the backend

     if the user is facing permission issues, please type in the following two commands instead (the user will also be prompted for their admin password in this scenario):